Blair Camera Co. (Boston, MA) ?

 Cincinnati RB Improved Variation 1.

-- The ground glass is spring loaded via two wide, just slightly tapering springs fastened on the left side when facing them.
+- The ground glass is spring loaded in one example via two wide, just slightly tapering springs fastened on the left side when facing them.
 Similar springs are found on the Combination, RB, Variation 2 and the Tremont Outfit.
+The back is spring loaded in the other example by four horizontal plates that swing to the left, as found in other Cincinatti RB models.

 The number of similarities to Blair models in general strongly suggest that this is a Blair product.